valeancloud/Linux/Automating Tasks with Job Scheduling/README.md

 # Automating Tasks with Job Scheduling

 Linux provides multiple mechanisms for automating tasks, ranging from one-time delayed jobs to recurring system-wide schedules.
 Mastering job scheduling is essential for maintenance, backups, monitoring, and long-running system administration workflows.
-This chapter covers cron, at, systemd timers, and practical automation patterns.
+This section covers cron, at, systemd timers, and practical automation patterns.

 ## Cron: Recurring Task Scheduling
 cron is the primary service for running commands on a repeating schedule.